rmurphy178/Doc2Door/docs/README.md

 ### Phase 4: Reviews (2 day)

-**Objective:** Reviews can be created with one by each user for a given category/specialty and linked to the Doctor and the appointment.
+**Objective:** Reviews can be created by a user and linked to the Doctor seen at the appointment.

 ### Phase 5: CSS Styling (1 day)